 - Special lectures by professionals and professors in international affairs

-- An orientation to the SIPA library and research tools available to graduate students
+- An orientation to research tools available to graduate students

 - Give impromptu speeches and prepared presentations on topics related to their areas of expertise